nguyentaijs/nguyentaijs/README.md

 ### About Me

-I am a Full Stack Developer with years of experience in Java and React
+I am a Full Stack Developer with years of experience in clean Java and React

 Currently my main interest are
 - :link: Blockchain technology